The Benefits and Drawbacks of Adjustable Beds

 What are some effective drawer organizer options?

-Try velvet trays for jewelry, adjustable dividers for clothing, and stackable bins for maximizing deep drawers.
+Try velvet trays for jewelry, expandable dividers for clothing, and stackable bins for maximizing deep drawers.

 How can I style my dresser top without cluttering it?